DaniBoo/cyanobacteria_project/README.md

     chmod 777 ruby-1.9.3-p374
     gem install bundler

 This worked.
 But I do get a warning that the directory is insecure.
 That's OK as it's jusy my laptop.
+But if I was to do it again it'd be good to get this sorted properly.

+UPDATE (SAME DAY): Fixed this by running:

+    cd /Users/dani/.rvm/gems/
+    sudo chown dani ruby-1.9.3-p374
+    chmod 755 ruby-1.9.3-p374

 5. Created Gemfile in root of applicaiton.
 This will allow me to manage dependencies )eg. gems I install)